maciejtarsa/MLEnd/README.md

 4. Move the file 'trainingMLEnd.csv' to the newly created folder 'MyDrive/Data/MLEnd'
 5. Instructions for downloading the database can be found in `database_download.ipnyb`

-# Project contents
-This repository contains the following files
-- `trainingMLEnd.csv` a file containing information about the dataset
-- **`database_download.ipnyb`** notebook with instruction on how to download the dataset
-- `features.csv` a file containing all features extracted from the dataset
-- `intonations.csv` a file containing the intonations associated with features extracted
-- `numerals.csv` a file containing the numerals associated with the features extracted
-- `telephone_numbers` a folder containing 15 .wav files of sequences of 11 numbers spoken